 No β a tidy dashboard is table stakes (tmux already gives you that).
 The point is that you can leave.
 The fleet runs the reversible work unattended, and a hard gate stops it before anything that can't be undone.
 The cockpit is just where you look when one window finally needs your call.
 You're buying the ability to look away, not a prettier grid.

-~/.claude/projects/.
-Zero instrumentation, zero new infrastructure, zero dependencies.
+~/.claude/projects/ and ~/.codex/sessions/.
+Zero instrumentation, zero new

 Not anything irreversible.
 Ordinary work auto-continues, but the moment a window's question β or a